 “People are usually surprised to find out that I did everything myself,” he said.
-“I designed the model, ordered the parts, created the instructions, sourced the printing, assembled the boxes, etc. I worked really hard to get it as close to a real LEGO set as possible, and I think it turned out nicely.”
+“I designed the model, ordered the parts, created the instructions, sourced the printing, assembled the boxes, etc. I worked really hard to get it as close to a real LEGO set as possible.
+And I think it turned out nicely.”

-It may also surprise you to learn that the LEGO company was not involved in any way.
-As Anderson points out, “it’s not a LEGO product, I’m not trying to present it as such, and I’m certainly not profiting off of it.”
+It may also surprise you to learn that the LEGO company was not involved in any way in his personalized LEGO project.
+As Anderson points out, “it’s not a LEGO product.
+I’m not trying to present it as such, and I’m certainly not profiting off of it.”

 His work also appears on Small Business Trends every Friday, as this site has been a customer of Andertoons since 2008.
-(Here at Small Business Trends we commissioned or bought distribution rights to six other cartoons, and they are freely available to anyone who wants to download them.)
+(Here at Small Business Trends we commissioned or bought distribution rights to six other cartoons.
+They are freely available to anyone who wants to download them.)

 Most of his big-sellers are business-related, which is why they have a natural home at Small Business Trends.
 But he also has a column at the popular GoComics.com, alongside big hitters such as Garfield, Dilbert, and Calvin and Hobbes.

-But when he is not making people laugh with his cartoons, he has to take care of all the other things involved with running a one-man small business such as the paperwork.
-He also tries to do some marketing on social media, but admits that he struggles with that.
+When he is not making people laugh with his cartoons, he has to take care of business.
+He has to do all the other things involved with running a one-man small business.
+For example, there’s the paperwork.

 “But I do find it difficult to keep up with both the business and the marketing end of things.
-Mostly, I just make sure I have good website fundamentals, I leave a trail of breadcrumbs on social media, and I concentrate on being as consistently funny as I can.”
+Mostly, I just make sure I have good website fundamentals.
+I leave a trail of breadcrumbs on social media.
+And I concentrate on being as consistently funny as I can,” he added.

 And when he is not being funny, he is playing with those LEGO bricks with his son.
-He says he does it to relax, so when he buys LEGO for his son, he ends up buying them for himself, too.
-But did he ever see a day when he would be able to combine his love for LEGO with his business?
-His reply left no room for doubt.
+He says he does it to relax.
+So when he buys LEGO for his son, he ends up buying them for himself, too.
+And from there he got the idea for a personalized LEGO marketing gift.

 “I think if you told me 15 years ago I’d be a professional cartoonist with an office full of LEGO, I’d have backed away from you very slowly.”